Learning Unknown Intervention Targets in Structural Causal Models from Heterogeneous Data: Comparison with previous work

 In the presence of latent confounders, \cite{jaber2020causal} defined $\Psi$-Markov property which connects the collection of interventional distributions in the multi-environment setting to a pair of a causal graph and set of intervention targets.
 Moreover, they proposed a sound and complete algorithm to learn the equivalence class of all pairs of graphs and intervention targets that are consistent with the interventional distributions.
 The proposed algorithm can be used to learn a superset of variables that are intervened between any pair of environments.
 If there is no latent confounder in the system, this algorithm recovers the true intervention targets.
 Similar to \citep{squires2020permutation}, the proposed algorithm requires performing invariance tests to check whether pairs of distributions are equal across environments.
 Moreover, it needs an exponentially growing number of conditional independence and invariance tests as the number of variables increases. \cite{mooij2020joint} proposed a causal modeling framework that considers an auxiliary context variable for each environment and applies standard causal discovery algorithms (such as FCI) to learn the causal relationships among context variables and system variables.
 They provided graphical conditions to read off the intervention targets from the output of their algorithm.

 All the aforementioned work learns the causal structure up to an equivalence class and identifies a candidate intervention set as a byproduct of the output of the causal discovery task.
-Very recently, \cite{varici2022intervention} proposed a method to learn merely intervention targets (rather than recovering the causal structure) in linear SCMs and it is more scalable than previous work as it does not perform extensive CI tests.
+Very recently, \cite{varici2021scalable,varici2022intervention} proposed two methods to learn merely intervention targets (rather than recovering the causal structure) in linear Gaussian SCMs with or without latent confounders.
+Their methods are more scalable than previous work as they do not perform extensive CI tests.
 Moreover, the identifiability result in recovering intervention targets is exactly the same as \citep{jaber2020causal}.
 Note that all the previous work \citep{jaber2020causal,mooij2020joint,varici2022intervention} assume that if latent confounders exist, none of them is in the intervention target set.
 We relax this assumption and allow latent confounders to be among the intervention targets.